 Edit it away.
 Flume also includes an editing toolkit — every basic adjustment feature and Instagram filters are covered.
 Once you upload your image, click on the paintbrush icon and you’ll be presented with all editing options.

 The features described above are a part of the Flume Pro license that costs $20.
-Since the full Pro functionality is retained in the Setapp version of Flume, you can use it for only $9.99 per month — along with 160+ other apps.
+Since the full Pro functionality is retained in the Setapp version of Flume, you can use it along with 160+ other apps in one subscription.

 How to remove Flume from Mac